Carmelo Lazatin Jr.

-Carmelo Gurion Lazatin Jr. (/tl/; born August 28, 1969), also known as Pogi Lazatin, is a Filipino politician and businessman who is the congressman of Pampanga's first district, serving since 2025.
-He previously served as the 34th City Mayor of Angeles, Pampanga from 2019 to 2025.
+Carmelo Gurion Lazatin Jr. (/tl/; born August 28, 1969), also known as Pogi Lazatin, is a Filipino politician and businessman currently serving as the representative of Pampanga's first district since 2025, having previously served as the 34th mayor of Angeles City from 2019 to 2025.

 Having won the 2025 Philippine House of Representatives elections unopposed.
 He succeeded his half-brother, Carmelo Lazatin II, currently serving as the 35th mayor of Angeles City.

 Early life and education

-Pogi was born on August 28, 1969 in Angeles City to Carmelo “Tarzan” Lazatin Sr. and Iluminada Gurion Lazatin.
+Pogi was born on August 28, 1969, in Angeles City to then-businessman Carmelo “Tarzan” Lazatin Sr. and Iluminada Gurion Lazatin.
 He is an alumnus of Angeles University Foundation, where he earned his Bachelor of Business Management degree.
 He then proceeded to Republic Central Colleges to pursue a Bachelor of Science, Major in Business Administration.
 Then he continued his education at the same institution, earning both a Master in Business Administration and a Master in Public Administration.

 Political career

 Councilor of Angeles City (2013–2019)

-Lazatin first entered politics, where he run and won as City Councilor of Angeles City from 2013 to 2019.
-As a Councilor, he has initiated numerous projects.
+Lazatin first entered politics, where he run and won as city councilor of Angeles City from 2013 to 2019.
+As a councilor, he has initiated numerous projects.
 Since his election on 2013 until his term ended on 2019.
 Lazatin belongs to the minority bloc, challenging the legislative agenda of then-Mayor Edgardo Pamintuan Sr..